core functions that interact with TimeGPT

 NIXTLA_API_KEY="paste your API key here"

 You will need to restart R for the changes to take effect.
-Note that modifying the .Renviron file affects all your R sessions, so if you are not comfortable with this, set your API key using the nixtlar::nixtla_set_api_key function.
+Note that modifying the .Renviron file affects all your R sessions, so if you are not comfortable with this, set your API key using the nixtlar::nixtla_client_setup function.

 4. Validate your API key (optional)